 Regarding the most pressing need for resources, the biggest challenge for 47% of member companies is having people with a combination of business / technical skills who can deliver a complete solution.
 An additional 20% struggle with having people with technical skills to implement projects, and 13% report their biggest challenge is having the right people in the organization to sell the vision and create excitement and buy-in.
 Here are the details:

-- Human hours saved has acted as the primary measure, but we also have evaluated success by analyzing efficacy of the automation as well monetary impact and increases to compliance.
+- Human hours saved have acted as the primary measure, but we also have evaluated success by analyzing the efficacy of the automation as well monetary impact and increases in compliance.